Should I be replacing old windows with new windows this year ?

 - What is the medium-term cost when comparing steel, wood or aluminium?

-- What is the long-term cost comparing steel, wood or aluminium?
+- How will I save in the long-term, comparing steel, wood or aluminium?

 The comparing aluminium standard window sizes is 1490mmx1490mm which is suitable for an opening of 1500mmx1500mm

 Windows can be supplied in either wood, aluminum or steel.

 There is no doubt that steel is the strongest of all the material that windows are made of.